silentdance/ram/intl.en-US/SDK Reference/SDK Reference - STS/Java SDK.md

 **Note:**

 -   Make sure that the access key ID and access key secret are valid.
--   For information about STS endpoints, see [Service address](../../../../reseller.en-US/API Reference (STS)/Calling method/Service address.md#).
+-   For information about STS endpoints, see [Endpoints](../../../../reseller.en-US/API Reference (STS)/Calling method/Endpoints.md#).
 -   For information about the AssumeRole API action, see [AssumeRole](../../../../reseller.en-US/API Reference (STS)/Operation interfaces/AssumeRole.md#).